patriciamcphee/portfolio/blog/2022-02-23-how-much-does-quality-content-matter.md

 - Great technical documentation *empowers* the user.
 Not frustrate them.
 Plus, it's an integral part of customer support, branding, and trust.
 If it's not there for them, they start looking for alternatives.

 In this article, you'll learn about the costs and risks of content quality problems.
-You'll also learn how to course-correct and create a good experience for the user when using your product or service.
+You'll also learn about ways to course-correct and create a good experience for the user when they use your product or service.

 ## Costs and risks of content quality problems